ritchieng/deep-learning-wizard/docs/language_model/llm/llm_intro_hyperparameter_tuning.md

 # LLM Introduction & Hyperparameter Tuning

-In this tutorial, we will be covering LLMs leveraging on Ollama using Gemma:7b (Google) open-source model.
+In this tutorial, we will be covering LLMs leveraging on Ollama using `ollama run gemma:7b` open-source model.

 ## Environment Setup